 And also a dual USB-C charger that’s slightly larger but has two USB-C ports.
 It can charge a MacBook and an iPhone with the appropriate USB-C to Lightning cable (see above), or even two MacBooks.

-In my car, I’ve got this charger from Anker.
-In addition to a traditional USB-A socket, it has one USB-C that supplies 42 watts of power, which is enough to keep my computer running just fine for basic use or to fast charge an iPhone or iPad, or to slowly charge a MacBook Pro.
+In addition to a traditional USB-A socket, it has one USB-C that supplies 30 watts of power, which is enough to keep a MacBook Air running just fine for basic use or to fast charge an iPhone or iPad, or to slowly charge a MacBook Pro.

 There are many options out there for different needs so you may want to search for the ports you want specifically.
 There are a lot of “dock” style adapters that include a video port, ethernet, SD card slot, USB-A ports, and many more in multiple configurations. but if you want one multi-purpose video adapter that can plug into just about any display or projector this one is a great option: